cgrima/lrs/README.md

 ## Original Data

-To load data from an original track in a friendly format:
+To load original data from a track in a friendly format:

 ```bash
 # Load original data